wdawson/okta.github.io/_source/quickstart/android/default-example.md

 ## Handle the Login State
 In native applications, it is common for users to have a long-lived session.
 It is important for the app to manage the user's session by refreshing tokens when they expire, using the `refresh_token` or re-prompting the user to login.
 See [refreshing a token manually](https://github.com/okta/okta-sdk-appauth-android#refresh-a-token-manually) for more information.

-When starting up the application, check for the existance of an `access_token` to see if the user has an existing session:
+When starting up the application, check for the existence of an `access_token` to see if the user has an existing session:

 ```java
 // LoginActivity.java